 How long has the BSB been running this programme?

 We set up The Award in 2007 with a Bronze group of 18 students.
 After the success of Bronze, we introduced Silver in 2013.
 The Award has been very popular in the school and has grown year after year.
-Last year we had 59 Bronze students and 9 Silver.
-This year we are expecting more than 100 participants to take part.
+Last year we had over 100 students taking part and we are expecting similar numbers this year.

 And how long have you been coordinating it?
 Are you the only coordinator?

 When Emma Nuttall left for Mexico in 2010, I took over the running of The Award.
 Since then we have trained many more staff to become part of The Award.
-I am The Award Coordinator and have a fantastic team of 7 Award Leaders (including the Year 10 tutors) and 8 Supervisors and Assessors that support the students on their expeditions.
-As part of my role I believe it is important to share our success with The Award, so last June BSB Castelldefels hosted an international training course for over 30 other Award Leaders and Supervisors from around the world.
+I am The Award Coordinator and have a fantastic team of 4 Award Leaders and 8 Supervisors and Assessors that support the students on their expeditions.
+As part of my role I believe it is important to share our success with The Award, so recently BSB Castelldefels hosted an international training course for over 30 other Award Leaders and Supervisors from around the world.

 Of all the skills and values which are developed and enthused in participants, which would you highlight as the most valuable for their future life and career?